 Protecting the Data Where It is Most Vulnerable: From Birth to Death

 If data truly is more valuable than oil, it makes sense to protect data like you do with money.
-From birth till the end of the data lifecycle, it is possible to protect your organization’s data first, not last.
+From birth till the end of the data lifecycle, it is possible to protect your organization’s data first, not last and achieve Zero Trust.
 Ann Cavoukian, who has worked with both government agencies and organizations and knows a thing or two about positive-sum paradigms says, “When you can present it that way, it gives you a seat at the table, every time.”

 What you should do now

 Below are three ways we can help you begin your journey to reducing data risk at your company:

 - Schedule a demo session with us, where we can show you around, answer your questions, and help you see if Varonis is right for you.

 - Download our free report and learn the risks associated with SaaS data exposure.

 - Share this blog post with someone you know who'd enjoy reading it.
 Share it with them via email, LinkedIn, Reddit, or Facebook.